EntityJoke/entityjoke/README.md

 This is a Joke
 ==============

-Your reaction when see this framework!
+Your reaction when you see this framework!